mora-lab/installing/virtualbox/tutorial_v2.0c.md

 ## - Importing appliances (OVA files):

 > 9. First, get your OVA file.
-One example of OVA files that can be used in this tutorial is [PiRate](https://www.seanoe.org/data/00406/51795/data/53095.ova).
-Download the OVA file.
+One example of OVA files that can be used in this tutorial is our [Galaxy-GSA](https://www.zenodo.org/53095).
+Download the OVA file [here](https://www.zenodo.org/53095.ova).

 > 10. Open **Virtual Box**.
 In the *File* menu, select *Import Appliance* and then choose your OVA file.
 <br>